 “You’ve been dreaming,” his father said.
 “You have no skills.
 You waste your time dreaming, and so no one at the keep takes you as apprentice.
 And now you’re going mad.”

 “I am a prince,” said Carlos, but he felt suddenly doubtful and then ridiculous.

 “You are a dreamer, and we have ten more years on our indenture.
 If you run away, you will be hunted down and flogged.
 Get that through your head.
 Dream all you will, so long as you don’t forget.
 I will report you if you miss another workday.
 He got up, went to a barrel in the corner, and drew a cup of water with a ladle.
 “Here,” he said, thrusting the cup at him.
-He drained it instantly.
+Carlos drained it instantly.
 “Now back to work.”

 The plow skipped on big stones, jerking Carlos this way and that as he followed behind the ox.
 The sun became an angry yet indifferent god; it baked him, heedless, distracted with its own fiery thoughts.
 Hour after slow monotonous hour passed, and passed, and passed.
 The sun sank.
 His father came and cursed his slowness and stupidity.
-Carlos at last put up the ox in the shed beside the house, gave it greasy, unclean water and fed it.
+Carlos at last put up the ox in the shed beside the house, gave it greasy, unclean water, and fed it.
 He stumbled into the cottage.
 He was terribly hungry, but even more exhausted, and he slumped onto his cot and tumbled into a scratching whirlwind of fitful, incoherent dreams.

 * * *

-He wondered what Tess would make of that.
+Steve wondered what Tess would make of that.
 But she did not reply.

 * * *